PhysicsTing/OpenAI-Explore-Data-Completion/README.md

 ## Conclusion

-Model davinci has the capacity to complete the task surprisingly well.
+Model davinci has the capacity to complete the Json file and it does it surprisingly well.
-Model curie is less smart, and may need a lot effort in prompting.
+Model curie is less smart, and may need a lot effort in prompting in order to genrate the right result.
-Model ada on the other hand does not have the capability at all to understand concept such as json, or complex instructions.
+Model ada on the other hand does not have the consistant capability to understand concept such as json, or complex instructions.

 ## Test Results

 - Even thought for each entry, the prompt specifically asks to return the result with json properties in double quotation, the model still have certain chances of using single quotation, which causes json parsing to fail.
 - Sometime the bankUrl filled in by model is too long, and causes the json parsing to fail.

-Below are some test results with different models:
+There are 55 cards in the list.
+Below are some test results with different models.

 ### text-davinci-002 (Most capable)

 text-davinci-002 temperature=0
+(The updated_metadata.json in this repository is generated with this model)
 ```
 ============================
 success:       55